yicichen01/AI-Assisted-Semantic-BI-Workflow/README.md

 The question validation design was inspired by the modularized evaluation framework proposed by Ao, Singh, and Antinome (2026) in *Optimizing Prompt Refinement: Algorithmic Strategies for Large Language Model-based Text Classification*.
 The paper proposes breaking a complex classification task into separate evaluation categories, scoring each category independently, and then combining the scores with rule-based thresholds and deal-breaker logic for a final decision.

-In this project, I adapted that modularized approach from exam-question quality classification to BI question validation.
+In this product, I adapted that modularized approach from exam-question quality classification to BI question validation.
 Instead of evaluating exam questions by accuracy, clarity, complexity, format, and relevancy, this workflow evaluates candidate BI questions across five BI-focused dimensions:

 | Dimension | Purpose |
 |---|---|